 We ranked Breezhome as the best house in Skyrim for us, but feel free to disagree.

 The thing is, there’s enough houses in Skyrim to cater to all sorts of tastes, preferences, and needs.
 Besides, if you don’t like the houses that Skyrim has to offer, you can always build one yourself!

 All in all, what’s important is that you buy or build a house that can fit whoever you plan on spending the rest of your days with, whether it’s just your housecarl, or if that includes your spouse and a couple of kids.

 You definitely don’t want to be feeling cramped in an open-world game like Skyrim.

-This article was written by a freelance writer.
+This article was written by Ray.